otmohamedpccc/CIS-106-/notes/FinalNotes.md

 ### Linux Directory System
 ### File system
-* way fiels are stored and organized
+* way files are stored and organized
 * linux and mac use **hierarchial directory structure ( tree like pattern of folders)
 * Directory = Folder
-* File System Hierarchy Standard (FHS) specifice requirements and guidelines for files and diectroy placement in UNIX like OSs
+* File System Hierarchy Standard (FHS) specific requirements and guidelines for files and directory placement in UNIX like OSs
 * Root Directory is the god file contains files and sub directories
 * Unlink windows  linux always have a single file system tree regardless of how many drives or storage devices are attached to the computer
 * In linux everything is a file